‘Useless at 42’: Did Microsoft use AI to generate an athlete’s obituary?

 Hunter, 42, was a legendary figure for the Ohio University basketball program where he starred for four years, averaging 16.9 points, 9.3 rebounds and 2.1 assists in 119 games.

-While not a household name by an stretch, an article posted on MSN.com appeared to be drafted by either someone wholly unfamiliar with his career, or not a “someone” at all.
+While not exactly a household name, an article posted on MSN.com appeared to be drafted by either someone wholly unfamiliar with his career or not a “someone” at all.

 Microsoft, which owns the online publication, is facing criticism and allegations that it used artificial intelligence to write Hunter’s obituary, and the results were, to put it lightly, bad.